Riverside Park (Guelph): History

 Riverside Park opened in 1905 spanning 14.5 acres.
 Its development was related to the Guelph's now discontinued streetcar system.
 The park was a stop on one of the Guelph Radial Railway's (a precursor to the modern Guelph Transit system) streetcar line, and the company held a contest in 1905 to name the new attraction.
 The name “Riverside Park”, from the site's proximity to the Speed River, was the winning selection.

 The city had been encouraged to open a major park by prominent citizen James Walter Lyon, partly to increase volume for the streetcar operation.
 The property had been privately owned as the Lace Farm until it was acquired and modified by the city.
 The plan was successful for the radial railway.
 In early days, the park included an "ice-cream building, bandstand, swings, and zoo" according to records and public swimming by both sexes was encouraged.
 Dressing rooms were constructed.

 Since its foundation the park has expanded to 80-acres, with many on-site features and has become a noted landmark and attraction in the city.

 Features

+Antique Carousel

+The fully operational antique carousel (circa 1919) designed by Allan Herschell in Riverside Park contains 3 rows consisting of 2 menagerie animals (i.e., a pig and rooster) and 28 jumping horses.
+Four chariot carousels are evenly spaced among the horses and animals.
+This carousel is one of the few remaining antique wooden horse carousels in Canada and the United States as there are only 148 in existence.
+The City of Guelph bought it from Conklin Garrett traveling amusements (Brantford) in 1970 for $6000.
+It remained in operation until 1976 when it was closed for three years due to disrepair.
+In 1979, it reopened after a campaign in 1976 led by lawyer John Valeriote and local artist Ken Danby ensued to save the carousel.
+Numerous repairs and modifications over the years have helped to keep the carousel operational.
+For years, the carousel was fully dismantled before the winter months until 1999 when a permanent structure was built, including a mural painted by local artist, Greg Elliott 3 years later.Picture It is operational from mid May to mid October for a small admission fee.